 First, teach your dog how to alert you.
 Encourage your dog to nudge you, and reward them when they do.
 Once your dog the hang of it, start using a command word like “alert.”

 After a few sessions, you can begin to pair the alert command with the trigger sound.
 When the doorbell rings, tell your dog to “alert” you while you’re right near the door.
 Pretty soon, your dog will look at you when they hear the sound.
 Slowly phase out the command word as your dog associates the sound with the action.
 Finally, gradually increase your distance from the door until your dog is able to find you and alert you no matter where you are in your home.

 Have you ever been late to work because you couldn’t find your keys?
 Your dog’s acute sense of smell can help you find them in seconds.

-Start by getting a keychain or lanyard that your dog can comfortably hold in his mouth.
+Start by getting a keychain or lanyard that your dog can comfortably hold in their mouth.
 Introduce your dog to this keychain by playing fetch with it.
 You may have to introduce it to your dog without keys attached, as the dangling, clattering keys could make your dog uncomfortable at first.
-Every time your dog retrieves the keys, reward and praise him.
+Every time your dog retrieves the keys, reward and praise them.

-Ask your dog to “find the keys” as he brings them to you from a short distance – toss them just a few feet away.
-Then, gradually work up his search skills by placing the keys further and further away, and begin to hide them in plain view behind couch cushions and under t-shirts.
+Ask your dog to “find the keys” as they bring them to you from a short distance – toss them just a few feet away.
+Then, gradually work up their search skills by placing the keys further and further away, and begin to hide them in plain view behind couch cushions and under t-shirts.

 As your dog gets better at bringing you the keys, begin to hide them in places where they normally get lost.
 Practice in different rooms of the house, on walks, at the park, until your dog can find your keys anywhere.